 Avoid raw meat and fish

-When you're pregnant, your immune system is affected and therefore the risk of infections like toxoplasmosis and listeria is higher.
+When you are pregnant, your immune system is affected, and therefore the risk of infections such as toxoplasmosis and listeria is greater.

-- Raw fish such as sushi (unless it is freeze-processed)
+- Raw fish such as sushi (unless it has been frozen)

-These foods can contain bacteria and parasites that can be harmful to the fetus.
+These foods may contain bacteria and parasites that can be harmful to the fetus.

 Say no to unpasteurized dairy products